harsath/FaceID-Recognition-Using-FaceNET-Model-Automated-Entry/README.md

 Once the Training of the Model is Done, Test the Model Via Live Inference From Webcame Or Real-Time Video.
 Type the Following Code
 <img width="1171" alt="Screenshot 2019-06-18 at 12 39 05 PM" src="https://user-images.githubusercontent.com/30565388/59660825-177b8080-91c7-11e9-899d-1138656fcfbe.png">

+## Features Of My FaceID:
+During Live Inference Once A Face Is Detected On The Camera, It Automatically Fills A CSV File With Date and Person's Name.
+It Also Saves A Snap Of the Detected Face in Seperate Folder For Verification.
+This can Also be able to Send To a FireBase Database For Incorporating With an Android or iOS Applications.

+# Licence
+Licensed Under